Insight reports are a powerful and flexible way to view your students' performance. In this article, we'll explore:

 Within this section, you can use the search bar to retrieve data related to a specific set of students, questions, or standards (depending on which tab is selected).

 By clicking on the icon located directly to the right of the search bar, you can select from three performance-related filters, to customize the scope of these reports.

 Exporting Data: By clicking on the ellipses and clicking "Download CSV", you can quickly export this detailed performance-related information to a CSV.

-Interested in learning more about best practices for data differentiated instruction?
-Check out Albert Academy’s Data Analysis and Action module to hone your craft through case studies, tutorial videos, and more!
+Visit the Albert Academy’s Data Analysis and Action module to hone your craft through case studies, tutorial videos, and more!